horga83/shellChatGPT/README.md

 Optionally, set a two letter input language (ISO-639-1) as second argument.
 A prompt may also be set after language (must be in the same language as the audio).
-Option -W translates audio to English text.
+Option -W translates audio to English text and a prompt in English may be set to guide the model.

-Combine -w with -cc to start chat with voice input (whisper) support.
+Combine -wW with -cc to start chat with voice input (whisper) support.
 Output may be piped to a voice synthesiser such as `espeakng`, to have full voice experience.